 GeneCards Summary for PTPN6 Gene

-PTPN6 (Protein Tyrosine Phosphatase, Non-Receptor Type 6) is a Protein Coding gene.
-Diseases associated with PTPN6 include cd45 deficiency and polycythemia vera.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRN.
+PTPN6 (Protein Tyrosine Phosphatase Non-Receptor Type 6) is a Protein Coding gene.
+Diseases associated with PTPN6 include Cd45 Deficiency and Polycythemia.
+Among its related pathways are RET signaling and Regulation of lipid metabolism Insulin signaling-generic cascades.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3 domain binding.
+An important paralog of this gene is PTPN11.

 Modulates signaling by tyrosine phosphorylated cell surface receptors such as KIT and the EGF receptor/EGFR.
 The SH2 regions may interact with other cellular components to modulate its own phosphatase activity against interacting substrates.
 Together with MTUS1, induces UBE2V2 expression upon angiotensin II stimulation.
 Plays a key role in hematopoiesis.

 Protein tyrosine phosphatases (PTPs) are a group of enzymes that catalyze the removal of phosphate groups from tyrosine residues by the hydrolysis of phosphoric acid monoesters.
 They directly oppose the actions of kinase and phosphorylase enzymes.